Friday, 30 April 2010

 Perhaps, I need to go back to uni?
 Learn something new?
 Get the brain thinking again?
 Get inspired.

-I should have done it years ago, when I first started going to night school, when was that?
+I should have done it years ago, when I first started studying part time, when was that?
 The year 2000.
 I should have finished it then.

 Gone all the way.
 Kept going, not stopped.
 Why did I stop?
 I'm not really sure now.
 Stupid me.
 What was I thinking?